zorael/wg-monitor/README.md

 Batsign URLs are not necessary if a custom command is used for notifications.

-### systemd service
+### systemd

 The program is preferably run as a systemd service, to have it be automatically restarted upon restoration of power.
-To facilitate this, a systemd service unit file is provided in the repository.
-It will have to be copied (or symlinked) into `/etc/systemd/system`, after which you can use `systemctl edit` to create a drop-in file for the service that overrides the `ExecStart` and `WorkingDirectory` directives to point to the actual location of the `wg-monitor` binary.
-An empty `ExecStart=` must be used to clear the default value, as the `Exec*` directives are additive.
+To facilitate this, a service unit file is provided in the repository.
+It will have to be copied (or symlinked) into `/etc/systemd/system`, after which you can use `systemctl edit` to create a drop-in file for the service that overrides the `ExecStart` directive to point to the actual location of the `wg-monitor` binary.

 ```shell
 $ sudo cp wg-monitor@.service /etc/systemd/system
 $ sudo systemctl edit wg-monitor@.service
 ```

+An empty `ExecStart=` must be used to clear the default value, as `Exec*` directives are additive. `WorkingDirectory` can be set to any directory where the *already-created* `peers.list` and `batsign.url` files can be read from (by **root**).
+Please run the program manually once first to create these files, then populate them with the necessary data and optionally move them to a more suitable location.

 ```ini
 ### Editing /etc/systemd/system/wg-monitor@.service.d/override.conf